Mehtab228/reading-notes/reading5.md

 -New CSS features are specified by CSS Working group based on need and user input

--you can also style withing HTML by using a style tag <stlye>
+-you can also style withing HTML by using a style tag < stlye >

 -When a property is paired with a value, this pairing is called a CSS declaration

 -CSS does not read empty spaces, its more for redability

--